Junemo-hub/CS50_Final_Project/README.md

 ## Project Status

 The main flow — survey, scoring, and result visualization — is complete.
-- I'm currently adding score history so logged-in users can see previous evaluations.
-+ The core survey and result flow is complete.
-Future improvements may include result history or better survey analytics.
+Future improvements may include score history or better survey analytics.

 ---